- Your Supervisor

 The ergonomic set-up of a workstation page outlines the most comfortable and safe way to set up your workstation furniture.
-The Occupational Health and Safety Unit is able to offer assistance with an ergonomic assessment of workplaces.
-Should you have any difficulties please contact the OHS Unit.
+The Work Health and Safety Unit is able to offer assistance with an ergonomic assessment of workplaces.
+Should you have any difficulties please contact the WHS Unit.

 As an equal opportunity employer, the University has a policy to make reasonable adjustments to meet the needs of staff members with a disability.
 If you have a special requirement, you should advise your supervisor.
 For more information, refer to the Disability Action Plan.

 Please read the Acceptable Use of ICT Policy which highlights the behaviours expected of all staff members regarding the use of computer hardware, software, data and voice communication systems.

 You will have access to a computer, phone and appropriate software related to your job role.

 Your email address is in the format firstname.lastname@example.org (for example, email@example.com ).
 You will need to create your email signature by following the Email Signature Guidelines.

 Refer to the ITS Customer Service Centre for information about computer and phone support.
 The Library provide their own IT Help Desk Support and most faculties have Local IT Support available to staff members for problems specific to their area.

 Computer skills training is available for a wide range of software systems used throughout the University.
 Discuss your computer training needs with your supervisor.